 Mad Catz FREQ 7 Gaming Headset

-Like Astro and many other names on this list, Mad Catz is a company founded by gamers, for gamers.
+Like Astro and many other names on this list, Mad Catz is a company founded by ps4 gamers, for ps4 gamers.
 They have worked hard to make products that stand out from the crowd, and the FREQ 7 definitely does that.
-The sharp lines on this headset make it look like a Lamborghini, and the audio performance doesn’t hold it back either.
+The sharp lines on this pc wireless gaming headset make it look like a Lamborghini, and the audio performance doesn’t hold it back either.

 Its rich, immersive 3D sound will help you hear every creak, gunshot, and message from your teammates, and the wraparound ear cups will let you enjoy the audio in comfort.

 If you live in a noisy home (or next to a construction site), there is one feature that you and your squad mates will definitely like about the Mad Catz: the detachable noise cancelling microphone.
 It’s detachable so you can take it off when you’re playing a single player game, but when you need to yell at your friend, you can do it with crystal clear clarity.
 If you’ve ever heard someone try and talk to you in a game while blasting rap music in the background, you’ll understand just how annoying background noise can be to your gaming experience.

 Unlike the A50, this headset isn’t wireless, so you will have a cord that you have to deal with a cord, but you will be able to pick this up for right around $200, a 30% discount to the A50.

 Turtle Beach Ear Force XP Seven Gaming Headset